Skip to Main Content

 How local production fixers keep international shoots running in one of Europe's busiest filming destinations — from Barrandov Studios to the cobblestones of Prague, Brno, and beyond

+Here is how this works in practice.
 Prague's Vltava riverbanks have doubled for Paris.
 Its baroque squares have stood in for Vienna, London, and Berlin.
 The soundstages at Barrandov have hosted everything from Mission: Impossible sequences to Carnival Row's fantasy streetscapes.
-But behind every international shoot that runs on schedule in the Czech Republic, there is a local fixer — a production professional whose job it is to make the entire apparatus of a foreign film shoot actually work.
-This guide explains the role from the ground up: what a fixer does, why the Czech Republic's particular filming landscape makes fixers so critical, how they differ from line producers and coordinators, what they cost, and how to find the right one for your project.
+But behind each global shoot that runs on schedule in the Czech Republic, there is a local fixer — a production pro whose job it is to make the entire apparatus of a foreign film shoot actually work.
+This guide explains the role from the ground up: what a fixer does, why the Czech Republic's specific filming landscape makes fixers so key, how they differ from line producers and coordinators, what they cost, and how to find the right one for your project.

 As Fixers in Czech Republic, we bring local expertise to international productions filming in Czech Republic.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.